A7mad-Alone/AlonieTFT/README.md

 #include <AloniesTFT_SD.h>
 #include <AloniesTFT_Touch.h>

-// TFT display object
+// TFT display object - no pins needed for the display itself AloniesTFT tft;
-AloniesTFT tft;

-// SD card object with ESP32's default VSPI CS pin AloniesTFT_SD sdCard(5);
+// SD card object with a user-defined CS pin (e.g., from your config.h)
+#define SD_CS_PIN 15 // Example: define your actual SD_CS_PIN here
+AloniesTFT_SD sdCard(SD_CS_PIN);

 // Touchscreen object with example ESP32 pins
 // Make sure to use ADC1 pins for YP and XM if you are using Wi-Fi